sfomuseum/go-pointinpolygon-wasm/README.md

 So, instead this code builds an in-memory RTree spatial index which is populated from data stored in the in-memory embedded filesystems.
 And it works.
 And doesn't even take _too_ long.

 But it is absolutely not the most efficient way to do things.
 At least not yet.
+Regardless it is interesting to think about bundling both data and discrete functionality (for example, point-in-polygon operations) in a single WebAssembly binary which could be useful going forward.

 ## Example